Piotr89waYT/FiveMPlayerCounter/README.md

 # FiveMPlayerCounter

+**IF YOU DO NOT KNOW WHAT YOU ARE DOING DOWNLOAD THE RELEASE.
+IF YOU DO KNOW WHAT YOU ARE DOING DOWNLOAD THE SOURCE**

 Discord bot that count the amount of players online.
 It's made to count and divide players into roles: Police and Player.

 If this bot does turn out to be popular and people will want more features or something, I will continue development and maybe even host this bot myself making a config panel for the users so they can enjoy a simple bot that keeps track of your FiveM player statistics for you.

-!!THIS BOT ONLY WORKS WITH THE QBCORE FRAMEWORK.
+**!!THIS BOT ONLY WORKS WITH THE QBCORE FRAMEWORK.
 BUT IF YOU WANT TO MAKE THIS WORK WITH ESX OR ANY OTHER FRAMEWORK OUT THERE, BE MY GUEST.
-JUST PROVIDE CREDIT PLEASE AND THANK YOU!!
+JUST PROVIDE CREDIT PLEASE AND THANK YOU!!**

 Made by Piotr89waYT and ChatGPT (kek).
 I made this for the 90s RP server I am a developer.
 They way the bot works is simple.
 There is a count script which goes and uses both the QBcore API and FiveM API.